This chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 This chocolate cheesecake recipe is pretty complete with its chocolate ganache topping and chocolate whipped cream swirls.
 However, if you'd like to add some lightness, try serving with some fresh raspberries or strawberries.

-Or for even more decadence, serve with a pot of melted chocolate for guests to drizzle over their individual cheesecake slices!
+Or for even more decadence, serve with a pot of homemade caramel sauce for guests to drizzle over their individual cheesecake slices!

 A water bath isn't strictly necessary, but it makes a huge difference.
 For the smoothest, creamiest texture and a flawless finish, I highly recommend using one.
 Without it, the cheesecake will still taste delicious but may crack on top and have a slightly more crumbly texture.
 If you're covering it with ganache, the cracks won't matter - but for the best results, go with the water bath.